 “Jerry” Seminatore turned the place into a small but good operational farm once more.
 The family had a cow and several horses.
-The boys were encouraged to join the 4-H Club and Gerald Jr. raised over a hundred pigs in the lower pasture to help pay his way through college.
+The boys were encouraged to join the 4-H Club, and Gerald Jr. raised over a hundred pigs in the lower pasture to help pay his way through college.
 The produce the farm produced was sold to local markets such as the IGA and the Fresh Spot.
 Gerald Seminatore was born in St. Catherine, Italy in 1899.
-As a boy of five, he came to this country with his parents and the family settled first in Boston’s North End Italian community and then moved to Woburn.
-Here he acquired an education, and, while working as a taxi driver, met Christina Surette of No. Wilmington, whom he married in 1923, July 22nd, which day, he often declared later, was the hottest day of the whole year.
+As a boy of five, he came to this country with his parents and the family settled first in Boston’s North End, the Italian community, and then moved to Woburn.
+Here he acquired an education and, while working as a taxi driver, met Christina Surette of Wilmington, whom he married July 22, 1923.
+He often declared later that it was the hottest day of the whole year.

-He became a well-known barber in Woburn where he also became very much interested in politics.
+He became a well-known barber in Woburn, where he also became very much interested in politics.
 In 1933, he ran for Alderman from Ward 7 and was elected.
 He did not wait until his induction into office to criticize City Hall about the condition of the roads and snow removal in Shaker Glen, which he compared to the “Forest Primeval.”
 He promptly deluged the City Council with resolutions.
-He became embroiled in an argument with the Post Office about a change in deliveries, wanted rates reduced, called for an investigation of the Highway Dept., violently objected to a carnival charging admission to Library Field.
+He became embroiled in an argument with the post office about a change in deliveries, wanted rates reduced, called for an investigation of the highway department, violently objected to a carnival charging admission to library field.
 When the mayor of Boston wanted to send several hundred men to occupy the old Cummings Farm, most of which was in Burlington, he objected, with the result that a Boston transient camp did not materialize.
 In this effort, he was helped by Thomas Mohan, then a selectman for the town of Burlington.
 Seminatore became this “stormy petrel” of Woburn politics.
 Then he moved to Burlington.

 He immediately became involved in Burlington’s politics.
-In 1950, he caused the biggest upset in years when he captured the Moderator’s post.
+In 1950, he caused the biggest upset in years when he captured the moderator’s post.
 His baptism of fire began at once, for the big issue then was whether or not to grant a permit to the Hellenic Association for a cemetery off Wilmington Road.
 The town meetings were sometimes hectic and unruly.
-His involvement continued through the bitter arguments about Town Manager and gravel pit operations on Francis Wyman Road.
-He served five terms as Moderator and three years as Moderator of the Burlington Water District.
+His involvement continued through the bitter arguments about the town manager and gravel pit operations on Francis Wyman Road.
+He served five terms as moderator and three years as moderator of the Burlington water district.

-Mr. and Mrs. Seminatore brought up, and educated eight children.
-Marie, the oldest, is now a teacher in the Burlington School system and a Library Trustee; Marjorie, Helen and Barbara are employed as secretaries and still live in the old house with Marie; Geraldine is a member of the Sisters of Divine Providence in Pittsburg, Penn.; the baby of the family, Loretta, is married, has two children and lives in Laconia, N.H.; the youngest boy, Robert, is a hotel manager in Portland, Maine.
+Mr. and Mrs. Seminatore raised and educated eight children.
+Marie, the oldest, is now a teacher in the Burlington School system and a Library Trustee.
+Marjorie, Helen and Barbara are employed as secretaries and still live in the old house with Marie.
+Geraldine is a member of the Sisters of Divine Providence in Pittsburg, Penn.
+Loretta is married, has two children and lives in Laconia, N.H.
+The youngest boy, Robert, is a hotel manager in Portland, Maine.